TolikPylypchuk/SharpHook/docs/articles/hooks.md

 ## The Interface

-SharpHook provides the `SharpHook.IGlobalHook` interface along with two default implementations which you can use to control the hook and subscribe to its events.
+SharpHook provides the `SharpHook.IGlobalHook` interface along with three default implementations which you can use to control the hook and subscribe to its events.
 This way is preferred to using native functions since it's more convenient.
 Here's a basic usage example:

 ```c#